Zalexanninev15/Adobe-SWF_FLV-Player/README.md

-# Adobe Flash SWF & FLV Player Installer
+# Adobe SWF & FLV Player Installer

 ## Description
-Adobe Flash SWF &amp; FLW Player Installer for Linux.
+Adobe SWF & FLV Player Installer for Linux.
 Not a browser plugin!

 ## Installation and use
 1. Download [this](https://github.com/Zalexanninev15/Adobe-SWF_FLV-Player-Installer/blob/master/installer.sh) script to install and run it!